How Dr. John Sarno achieves Back Pain Relief and with

 This article is a response to the September 14th, 2016 I Love Marketing podcast sponsored by the Joe Polish marketing group (Piranha Marketing based in Tempe, Arizona).

-Mr. Polish is one of THE leading Marketing Gurus in America, using Direct Response Marketing & Advertising to great success.
+Mr. Polish is one of THE Leading Marketing Gurus in America, using Direct Response Marketing & Advertising to unusually great success.
 He teaches his highly specialized and effective methods to entrepreneurs and business people all over the world and via the internet.
-He's also the founder of the Genius Network, a Mastermind Program he sponsors.
+He’s also the founder of the Genius Network, a HIGHLY Educational and Mastermind Program he sponsors.

-If you follow the high-tech, entrepreneurial, and marketing world at all, the list of people he includes as students, friends, and associates, and their openly stated admiration for him, is truly mind-boggling.
+If you follow the high-tech, entrepreneurial, and marketing worlds at all, the list of people Mr. Polish includes as students, friends, and associates, and their openly stated admiration for him is truly mind-boggling.

-More to the point of this podcast is the healing powers of Dr. John E. Sarno's methods — I'm calling it the Dr. Sarno Back Pain Relief Method — for resolving all kinds of pain in the human body, and not just back pain.
-This approach might well apply to almost every pain or dysfunction most people experience.
+More to the point of this podcast are the healing powers of Dr. John Sarno’s methods — I’m calling it here the Doctor Sarno Back Pain Relief Method — for resolving ALL kinds of body pain in the human body, not just back pain.
+This approach might well (potentially) apply to almost every chronic pain or dysfunction most people experience.

 Those are pretty darn good credentials.

-His method of healing revolves around Dissolving and Resolving Repressed Emotion such as Anger and Rage.
+Most of his method of healing back & body pain revolves around Dissolving and Resolving Repressed Emotion such as Anger and Rage.

 See more of Dr. Sarno’s credentials and a description of his work, at his Wikipedia entry: